computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/WebCrawler/readme.md

 - 64-bit checksum (MD5 or SHA) is calculated of every processed document and then stored in a d/b.
 - For every new document, we compare its checksum to all previously calculated checksums.
 - **Size of checksum store**
-  - unique set containing checksums of all previously processed documents.
+  - Unique set containing checksums of all previously processed documents.
-  - 15 B documents * 8 bytes (size of single checksum) = 120 GB
+  - `15 B documents * 8 bytes (size of single checksum) = 120 GB`
   - Single server, or LRU cache with backing persisted storage.

 ### URL filters

 - Way to control the set of URLs downloaded.
-- Can be sued to blacklist websites so crawler can ignore them.
+- Can be used to blacklist websites so crawler can ignore them.
 - Before adding each URL to the frontier, the worker thread consults the user-supplied URL filter.
 - Filters can be defined to restrict URLs by domain, prefix, or protocol type.